Mango0x45/thomasvoss.com/src/en/code/mmv/index.md

 ```

 In the above example `mmv` reads 2 lines from standard input, those being
 “LICENSE” and “README”.
 Those are our 2 input files now.
-The `tr` utilty is
+The `tr` utility is
 then spawned and the input files are piped into it.
-We can simluate this in the
+We can simulate this in the
 shell:

 ```